fylgja/site/src/content/docs/why-fylgja.md

 For example, the minified **Fylgja Base** Preflight is just 5kb, smaller than many other classless CSS libraries with similar features.

-On this website, we've used Fylgja to build the entire site with just 38KB of minified CSS.
-In other scenarios, you could combine Fylgja Base with utilities like TailwindCSS, using the best of both worlds.

 ## Easy to Customize

 Fylgja is built with low CSS specificity, allowing you to override styles easily.
 Even with **Fylgja Base**, specificity is kept at zero using the `:where` selector, meaning your custom styles won't be disrupted.